mjetir/vortsjarv-food-web-calibration/README.md

 foodweb_loss_functions.jl : module for different loss functions used in parameter estimation

-foodweb_model_discretized.jl : implements the underlying deterministic bioenergetic model, discretized
+foodweb_model_discretized.jl : implements the underlying deterministic trophic network model, discretized

 foodweb_utils.jl : functions for performing transformations for parameters and writing initial settings, parameter estimates etc. to file

 plot_results_for_foodwebs.jl : analyze and visualize the results

-set_foodweb_parameters.jl : set parameters, such as feeding links, for the Võrts food web model
+set_foodweb_parameters.jl : set parameters, such as feeding links, for the Võrtsjärv trophic network model

 In addition, the code package for environmental noise includes the following script, used only in visualization:

-set_foodweb_parameters_ODE.jl : set parameters for the Võrts food web, for the observation  noise model
+set_foodweb_parameters_ODE.jl : set parameters for the Võrtsjärv trophic network, for the observation  noise model

 To study the impact of